FredericKaczynski/grape/README.md

 Each slaves will require an SD card with a working operating system.
 Any system can be used and no `graped`-specific modifications must be made on the slaves RPi, although some modifications might have to be made depending on the distribution.

-A image with a working Raspbian Stretch is available here: [slave-rpi.img](http://google.com).
-Download this image and flash the SD cards using a program like [Etcher](https://etcher.io/) or the unix command `dd`.
+A image with a working Raspbian Stretch is available here: [slave-rpi.img.zip](http://google.com).
+Download this image, unzip it and flash the SD cards using a program like [Etcher](https://etcher.io/) or the unix command `dd`.

 **Note** If the link above is down or if you want to recreate the `.img` file, here are the instructions:
 The following commands will download a Raspbian Stretch installation and build `slave-rpi.img`: